maniospas/sigmastar/README.md

 However, you may want to pass a function as an argument.
 The function type must be declared as a new primitive that forms the powerset of a structural type.
 Declaring powersets is done with the syntax `character: {type}`.
-**There are no anonymous types.** This new primitive must also be a single character.
+**There are no anonymous types.** This new primitive must also be a single character, letting us write higher-order functions without introducing a heavy type system.

 ```ruby
 # example/module.st